Ukraine, Russia trade claims after blast rocks Crimean town

 In other developments:

-Dmytro Lubinets spoke just days after the International Criminal Court issued an arrest warrant for Russian President Vladimir Putin, accusing him of bearing personal responsibility for the abductions of children from Ukraine.
-According to Ukrainian government figures, over 16,000 minors were forcibly taken to Russia and Russian-occupied areas, with some being put up for adoption by Russian families and just 308 repatriated so far.
+Dmytro Lubinets spoke just days after the International Criminal Court issued an arrest warrant for Putin, accusing him of bearing personal responsibility for the abductions of children from Ukraine.
+According to the Ukrainian government, over 16,000 minors were forcibly taken to Russia and Russian-occupied areas, with some put up for adoption by Russian families and just 308 repatriated so far.

+— Civilians were killed and wounded after Russia pounded an eastern Ukrainian town with missiles, damaging more than a dozen buildings, Ukraine’s national broadcaster Suspilne reported.
+A spokeswoman for the regional prosecutor’s office, Anastasia Medvedeva, told Suspilne that a couple died after an anti-aircraft missile slammed into their house in Chasiv Yar, just over 10 kilometers (six miles) west of the embattled city of Bakhmut, while another resident had been hospitalized.
+Earlier on Tuesday, top Ukraine presidential aide Andriy Yermak posted photos on Telegram of what he said was the aftermath of the attack, showing major damage to an apartment building.

+— Russian warplanes flying over the Black Sea fired missiles, most of which were intercepted, at the port city of Odesa, the regional government reported.
+It said debris caused building damage on the ground but no casualties.

+— Ukrainian President Volodymyr Zelenskyy on Tuesday chaired a meeting of top defense and security officials, focusing on coordinating arms and ammunition supplies for the Ukrainian army as well as information security, Zelenskyy’s press office said.
+The meeting came a day after European Union countries endorsed a fast-track procedure aimed at providing Kyiv with sorely needed artillery shells to repel Russia’s invasion forces, and on the same day the Pentagon announced it would speed up its delivery of Abrams tanks by opting to send a refurbished model that can be ready faster.

-— Ukraine’s presidential office reported that at least three civilians were killed and 10 more were injured by Russian shelling in the previous 24 hours.
+— Ukraine’s presidential office reported that at least three civilians were killed and 10 others were wounded by Russian shelling in the previous 24 hours.
 It said that Russia fired on the southern city of Kherson and its suburbs more than 60 times over that period, killing one person and injuring seven others across the Kherson province.

 Fierce battles continued in the eastern Donetsk region, where Russia is straining to encircle the city of Bakhmut in the face of dogged Ukrainian defense.
-Local Gov. Petro Kyrylenko on Tuesday said on Ukrainian TV that Russian shelling there over the previous day killed one civilian and wounded another.
-Kyrylenko added that a further civilian died and two more suffered wounds in Avdiivka, another routinely come under heavy fire.
+Local Gov. Petro Kyrylenko said on Ukrainian television that Russian shelling there over the previous day killed one civilian and wounded another.
+Kyrylenko added that a further civilian died and two more suffered wounds in Avdiivka.

 Ukrainian authorities have reported on civilian deaths in Bakhmut on a near-daily basis since Moscow’s grinding push to take the city began months ago.
-Out of Bakhmut’s pre-war population of around 70,000, only several thousand remain as much of the once-proud mining hub has been pounded to rubble.
+Of Bakhmut’s prewar population of around 70,000, only several thousand remain as much of the once-proud mining hub has been pounded to rubble.

-Ukraine’s ground forces chief on Tuesday said that Bakhmut’s Ukrainian defenders continue to thwart Russian attempts to push on to the city center.
+Ukraine’s ground forces chief said Bakhmut’s Ukrainian defenders continue to thwart Russian attempts to push on to the city center.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine